windyseng/predicting_homelessness/README.md

 # Predicting Homeless Population Sizes

 Homelessness in America is a deepening crisis that is inextricably linked to poverty and systemic injustice.
-The current system to prevent and to house homeless individuals is inaqeuate and ill-equipped.
+The current system to prevent and to house homeless individuals is inadequate and ill-equipped.
 In this project, I gathered publicly available data to build a predictive model that provides insight into homelessness population growth.

 <p align="center"> <a href="http://www.youtube.com/watch?feature=player_embedded&v=7f9dqQBYjcA" target="_blank"><img src="http://img.youtube.com/vi/7f9dqQBYjcA/0.jpg"
 alt="myimage" width="500" height="380" border="10" /></a> </p>